Recruiting Ski Club members these days focus on transformation and young blood

 Attracting new members is challenging.
 Making them feel welcome and valued is critical to keeping them.

-Websites are useful for reference information once a new member becomes interested.
-Information must be kept fresh and current.
+- Websites are useful for reference information once a new member becomes interested but information must be kept fresh and current.
 Contact information should be easy to find on the website so that potential members can get more information from trip and activity leaders.

 A poorly run meeting will turn off first-time attendees, as will sloppy organizational management.
 Follow good meeting management practices by starting meetings on time and maintaining control.
 Tactfully deal with conflicts or disagreements promptly.
 Involve members by distributing tasks and showing all members that they are valued.
 Keep in touch with members through social media, email blasts, newsletter and other communication methods.